New Jersey Alliance for Learning and Preserving the History of World War II in Asia

 • Extend participation in the China Study Tours to college students, besides teachers/educators (and later also high school students)

-• Extend participation in the China Study Tours to other states in Northeast U.S.
+• Extend participation in the China Study Tours to other states in Eastern U.S.

-• Publish additional issues of the Curriculum Guide for secondary school students
+• Publish additional extensions or new versions of the Curriculum Guide for secondary school students

 • Publish a new Curriculum Guide that is targeted to middle school students

-• Increase the number and depth of our public education events, including an International Educational Conference on October 8-10, 2010 at Oakcrest High School in Mays Landing, NJ
+• Increase the number and depth of our public education events

 • Collaborate with appropriate libraries or research centers to establish physical and virtual resource centers with reference material on this part of WWII history

-• Help to establish additional ALPHA chapters in Northeast U.S.
+• Help to establish additional ALPHA chapters in Eastern U.S.

 E-MAIL APPLICATION FORM